demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-add-account-to-local-domain-on-device

 ***
-Add an account to a local domain on a device
+Add an account to a local domain on a device.

 #### Base Command